nightingale9803/cropper/readme.md

 To use the app locally, follow the steps below:

 1. Download and extract the code via one of two options:
-   - Download the code from this repository (using .zip download above or `git clone`) and extract the files onto a folder on your local machine.
+   - Download the code from this repository (using .zip download above) and extract the files onto a folder on your local machine.
    - Install via `git clone` method (recommended for easy updating):
      - Install [git](https://git-scm.com/downloads) here
      - Open terminal in the directory where you want to install the code (anywhere on your machine)
-     - Run the following command in the terminal to clone the repository: `git clone https://github.com/nightingale9803/cropper`
+     - Run the following command in the terminal to clone the repository: `git clone https://github.com/nightingale9803/cropper.git`
 2. Install latest [python](https://www.python.org/downloads/) (recommended to follow the default instructions, be sure to check the option to `add python to PATH` during installation)
 3. Install latest [pip](https://pip.pypa.io/en/stable/installation/) package manager (should be installed by default with python), if not, manual installation can be done by following actions:
    - Open a terminal from anywhere